-Asparagus, a flowering perennial herb originally from Europe, Africa, and Asia, has been one of the oldest crops to have been domesticated by humans, at least 5,000 years ago.
-Nowadays, it is cultivated in different corners of the globe, and it's gaining recognition as a nutritional and medicinal powerhouse.
+Asparagus are flowering, perennial vegetables originally from Europe, Africa, and Asia.
+They are one of the oldest crops to have been domesticated by humans at least 5,000 years ago.
+Nowadays, they are cultivated in different corners of the globe, and they're gaining recognition as a nutritional and medicinal powerhouse.

 Asparagus Medicinal Properties